mondoohq/docs/docs/platform/maintain/export/schema/check.md

 ---
-title: Query Result Export Schema
+title: Check Result Export Schema
-sidebar_label: Query Results
+sidebar_label: Check Results
 description: Query result schema for the Mondoo JSONL export
 ---

-This is the schema Mondoo uses when exporting query result data to JSONL.
+This is the schema Mondoo uses when exporting check result data to JSONL.

 ## Result type